wavestone-cdt/abaddon/README.md

 `aws configure`

-3. Open a terminal in the folder abaddon/setup.
+3. Open a terminal in the abaddon/ subdirectory, and move settings.py.example to settings.py.

-4. Launch the following command
+4. Launch the following command in the abaddon/setup folder:

 `bash install.sh`